top of page

 Tomato Pie at Wildflower Cafe photo personal collection

-Whether browsing the eclectic stores, sampling a slice of tomato pie, or enjoying a sunset at Brow Park, Mentone, Ala., knows how to charm travelers.
+Whether you're browsing the eclectic stores, sampling a slice of tomato pie, or enjoying a sunset at Brow Park in Mentone, Ala., the town's charm is quite noticeable.

 Situated atop Lookout Mountain, as soon as you set foot in town, you realize you are somewhere different ~ a good different ~ one that encourages you to slow down and soak in your surroundings.

 And you can start at DeSoto State Park.
 Stretch your legs on the many hiking trails, or go kayaking or zip lining if you're more adventurous.
-If you want something different, arrange your visit around an event or go horseback riding with Shady Grove Dude Ranch.
+If you're looking for something different, go horseback riding with Shady Grove Dude Ranch.

 DeSoto Falls photo personal collection